rogi8/clone-netflix/README.md

 # clone-netflix
-Recriando o site da Netflix
+Recriando a parte inicial do site da Netflix 😄